 - Horses’ strong legs enable them to run very quickly to escape predators.

-Other adaptations specific to the Norwegian Fjord breed are their muscular bodies that allowed them to pull loads and perform other work on farms, and their agility which helped them to navigate Norway’s rocky hillsides.
+Other adaptations specific to the Norwegian fjord breed are their muscular bodies that historically have allowed them to pull loads and perform other work on farms, and their agility which helped them to navigate Norway’s rocky hillsides.

 Horses have an 11-month gestation period, after which they give birth to one foal (baby horse).
 Twins are rare and undesirable due to their weakness and smaller size.

 Although they can tolerate cold weather fairly well, horses do need shelter from the wind and rain.
-During the day, Cosley Zoo’s Norwegian Fjord shares an outdoor yard with our Shetland Pony.
-Each evening she is led into her stall inside the barn, where she spends the night.
-The horses are only brought indoors during the day in the case of extreme weather conditions such as heavy rain or lightning.
+During the day, the Norwegian fjord shares an outdoor yard with Cosley Zoo’s Shetland pony.
+Each evening the horses are led into their individual stalls inside the barn to spend the night.
+They are brought indoors during the day in the case of extreme weather conditions such as heavy rain or lightning.

 Horses can live to be up to 30 years old, with an average life expectancy of 20-25 years.